Negative-Zero-Official/DFS-Maze-Solver/README.md

 ## How to Use

-1. Represent the graph in an Adjacency List (hard-coded in this project, you can edit the code to represent your maze.)
+1. Represent the graph in an Adjacency List (hard-coded in this project, you can edit the code to represent your maze).
 2. Save the `MazeSolver.py` file.
 3. Run the program!
 It's that simple.